s-zeid/AppBackup/README.md

  * Edit `config` as necessary.
  * Compiling binaries is enabled by default; make `CC` in `config` be blank to disable that.
- * Precompiled binaries are included in the git repository.
+ * Precompiled binaries are not included in the git repository, but you can extract them from a pre-made AppBackup Debian package and put them into the correct places in the source tree if you are only trying to change or rebuild the Python parts.

 AppBackup is built using a Makefile.
 The most common invocations are: